 Norman Johnston & Colourpoint

-Norman Johnston is not only a major historian of Irish locomotive history, but is also a gifted designer of railway books who has been capable of maximizing the pictorial quality of some early colour images.
+Norman Johnston was not only a major historian of Irish locomotive history, but is also a gifted designer of railway books who had been capable of maximizing the pictorial quality of some early colour images.
 His colophon reproduced above would appear to indicate that he is also a cat lover.
 That he was a polio victim is indicated in a Backtrack article.
-His publications seem to attract excellent reviews.
+His publications attracted excellent reviews.

 Colourpoint has become well-known as the publisher of excellently received books, especially those containing colour photographs.
 The Author was the creator of the publishing business, and this book must be its masterpiece.